 A maintenance and repairs contractor presenting for work in a designated zone must notify the venue manager, or a nominated representative, at Government nominated accommodation and follow their instructions in relation to the wearing of personal protective equipment and other infection control measures.

 COVID-19 Testing when symptomatic

 A Facility worker who develops symptoms consistent with COVID-19, must:

 whether at work or not, undertake a COVID-19 test and isolate and not attend work until a negative test result is received and they do not have symptoms consistent with COVID-19; and

-comply with the requirements of the Management of Diagnosed Cases of COVID-19 and Close Contacts Direction, or its successors, if a positive COVID-19 test result is received.
+comply with the requirements of the Isolation for Diagnosed Cases of COVID-19 and Management of Close Contacts Direction (No.6), or its successors, if a positive COVID-19 test result is received.

 inform workers of the requirement for COVID-19 testing when experiencing symptoms consistent with COVID-19 and for COVID-19 vaccination prior to the worker commencing duties at Government nominated accommodation; and